jasonabanico/banicocms/README.md

-# Banico CMS is a lean modular content management system for building content, communication, collaboration, commerce, and community platforms.
+# Banico CMS is a lean modular system for building content, communication, collaboration, commerce, and community platforms.
 Built with ASP.Net Core, Angular, and Bootstrap.

 http://banico.org